 In 2001 his efforts were recognised by the Birmingham City Sports Council when he was nominated for an individual award for his international achievements.
 Stafford was runner up on this occasion but it was still a fantastic accolade for him as the award was rightly presented to Olympic heptahthete and gold medallist, Denise Lewis, for her winning performance at the Sydney Olympics the previous year.

-In 2004 his European Championship performance in Heerde, Holland, was pretty lacklustre and Stafford withdrew himself from selection for the national team for the forthcoming World Championships.
+In 2004 his European Championship performance in Heerde, Holland, was pretty lacklustre and Stafford withdrew himself from selection for the national team for the forthcoming World Championships in L'Aquila, Italy.
 At 32 he was starting to now ask himself questions about his realistic chances of ever winning an individual international medal.
 Whilst he continued to race and win domestically he chose also not to be considered for selection in 2005.
-In that year, his father, Cliff, had fallen ill and had been diagnosed with cancer.
-Stafford, being an only child decided that there were priorities outside of skating that needed his attention.
+In that year, his father, Cliff, had fallen seriously ill.
+Stafford, being an only child decided that there were priorities outside of skating that now needed his attention.

 The following year, however, he decided to give it another shot.
 Still one of Britain's elite Stafford once more found himself in a British skinsuit and competing for his country, but in all honesty his mind was regularly elsewhere.
 Whilst at the World Championships in Anyang, South Korea, Stafford got a call he was dreading.
 His father had taken a turn for the worse and he should come home immediately.
 Stafford's Championships were cut short and he returned home to be with his family.
 (Cliff eventually pulled through his latest battle but sadly finally lost the fight on 8th June 2008).